RusinovAnton/react-select3/README.md

   - ***fetch.minLength*** `<number>` - minimum characters length of SearchInput value to start fetching
   *`// Default: 3`*
-  - ***fetch.once*** `<bool>` - if true, options fetched once on FetchSelect mount, in this SearchInput change not triggers fetch again but filters existing options
+  - ***fetch.once*** `<bool>` - if true, options fetched once on FetchSelect mount, in this case SearchInput change not triggers fetch again but filters existing options
   - ***fetch.params*** `<object>` - additional params that being merged with "termQuery" into endpoint.
   e.g.
 ```javascript